publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1071.md

  __Joint Department of Defense and Department of Veterans Affairs Reports Relating to Interdepartmental Cooperation in Delivery of Medical Care__

     [Pub.
 L. 105–261, div.
-A, title VII, § 745][/us/pl/105/261/s745], Oct.
+A, title VII][/us/pl/105/261/dA/tVII], § 745, Oct.
 17, 1998, [112 Stat.
 2075][/us/stat/112/2075], as amended by [Pub.
 L. 106–65, div.
-A, title X, § 1067(3)][/us/pl/106/65/s1067/3], Oct.
+A, title X][/us/pl/106/65/dA/tX], § 1067(3), Oct.
 5, 1999, [113 Stat.
 774][/us/stat/113/774]; [Pub.
 L. 108–136, div.
-A, title X, § 1031(g)(1)][/us/pl/108/136/s1031/g/1], Nov.
+A, title X][/us/pl/108/136/dA/tX], § 1031(g)(1), Nov.
 24, 2003, [117 Stat.
 1604][/us/stat/117/1604], (1) directed the Secretary of Defense and the Secretary of Veterans Affairs to jointly conduct a survey of their respective medical care beneficiary populations to identify the expectations of, requirements for, and behavior patterns of the beneficiaries with respect to medical care, and to submit a report on the results of the survey to committees of Congress not later than Jan.
 1, 2000; (2) directed the same Secretaries to jointly conduct a review to identify impediments to cooperation between the Department of Defense and the Department of Veterans Affairs regarding the delivery of medical care and to submit a report on the results of the review to committees of Congress not later than Mar.
 1, 1999; (3) directed the Secretary of Defense to review the TRICARE program to identify opportunities for increased participation by the Department of Veterans Affairs in that program; (4) directed the Department of Defense-Department of Veterans Affairs Federal Pharmacy Executive Steering Committee to examine existing pharmaceutical benefits and programs for beneficiaries and review existing methods for contracting for and distributing medical supplies and services and to submit a report on the results of the examination to committees of Congress not later than 60 days after its completion; and (5) directed the Secretary of Defense and the Secretary of Veterans Affairs to jointly submit to committees of Congress a report, not later than Mar.
 1, 1999, on the status of the efforts of the Department of Defense and the Department of Veterans Affairs to standardize physical examinations administered by the two departments for the purpose of determining or rating disabilities.

  __External Peer Review for Defense Health Program Extramural Medical Research Involving Human Subjects__

 [Pub.
 L. 104–201, div.
-A, title VII, § 742][/us/pl/104/201/s742], Sept.
+A, title VII][/us/pl/104/201/dA/tVII], § 742, Sept.
 23, 1996, [110 Stat.
 2600][/us/stat/110/2600], provided that:

 >     “(a)  __Establishment of External Peer Review Process__  __.—__